 On the low estimate end, this would achieve $2 billion in savings annually, or $20 billion over ten years.
 On the high end, it would be $8 billion in savings in one year, or $80 billion over ten years.

 Now, Senator Patty Murray, co-chair of the Joint Select Committee on Deficit Reduction, has requested that organizations who signed onto the letter submit a separate letter from their organization in support of the International Affairs budget.
 Once collected, Sen. Murray will submit these letters to the official record during the committee’s deliberations.

-See below for a guest post from MFAN Principal Noam Unger, fellow and director of the Foreign Assistance Reform Project, and Homi Kharas, senior fellow and deputy director of the Development Assistance and Governance Initiative, both of the Brookings Institution.
-They react to Secretary Clinton’s announcement that she will be attending the High-Level Forum on Aid Effectiveness in Korea and consider what the move signals for U.S. leadership in development.
+See below for a guest post from MFAN Principal Noam Unger, fellow and director of the Foreign Assistance Project, and Homi Kharas, Senior Fellow and Deputy Director, Global Economy and Development, Development Assistance and Governance Initiative, both of Brookings Institution.
+They react to Secretary Clinton’s announcement that she would be attending the High-Level Forum on Aid Effectiveness in Korea and what it signals for U.S. leadership in development.
 This post originally appeared on the Brookings Up Front blog.